marina601/scooter-circle/TESTING.md

   - Try to type only one character and submit the form, confirm custom feedback is given to the user, which tells the user the requirements.
   - Type some text in the form and press the Clear button, confirm the form is cleared.
   - Add a product review and press submit, confirm it redirects the user to their profile page with a flash message providing the feedback to the user.
-  - Users can see the new review which they have just added on their profile page.
+  - Users can see the new review which they have just added to their profile page.
   - Confirm the total number of reviews have been updated in the products card and database.

 ![add-review-mobile](wireframes/images/add-review-mobile.png) | ![add-review-tablet](wireframes/images/add-review-tablet.png)